 Healthy and Safe Workplace

-All employees, contractors and consultants are expected to comply with health and safety laws and this policy.
+All employees, contractors, consultants and others are expected to comply with health and safety laws and Splunk policies.
 Splunk does not tolerate any level of violence or the threat of violence in the workplace.
-Under no circumstances may anyone bring a firearm, explosive, or other dangerous weapon or substance to work, any Splunk-sponsored events or any off-site location where Splunk business is conducted.
-In case of potential violence or a dangerous situation, immediately contact local law enforcement and report it promptly to your manager, Human Resources, or our Legal Department.
+Under no circumstances may anyone bring a firearm, explosive or other dangerous weapon or substance to work, to any Splunk-sponsored events, or to any off-site location where Splunk business is conducted.
+In the event of potential violence or a dangerous situation, immediately contact local law enforcement and report it promptly to Global Safety and Security, your manager, Human Resources or our Legal Department.

 Drugs and Alcohol

-Splunk’s position on substance abuse is simple: it’s not permitted.
+Splunk’s position on substance abuse is simple: It’s not permitted.
 It is incompatible with our values as well as the health and safety of our people.
 Use good judgment and never drink in a way that leads to impaired performance or inappropriate behavior or endangers the safety of others.
-Illegal drugs in our offices, at Splunk-sponsored events or any off-site location where Splunk business is conducted are strictly prohibited.
 We are expected to use good judgment at Splunk-sponsored events that serve alcohol and under no circumstances should we operate vehicles under the influence of alcohol or controlled substances.
 If you are impaired, Splunk can assist you in procuring transportation or accommodations.
+Illegal drugs in our offices, at Splunk-sponsored events or any off-site location where Splunk business is conducted are strictly prohibited.